Biosoft-ru/BioUML-docs/README.md

 # BioUML-docs
-The BioUML platform documnetation in Rnglish and Russian
+The BioUML platform documnetation in Еnglish and Russian

 ## For developer